cyril0124/verilua/README.md

 # Verilua

 `Verilua` is a versatile simulation framework for Hardware Verification based on `LuaJIT`.
 It can be used as a Hardwave Verification Language (`HVL`) to write testbenches and simulate hardware designs.
 Or it can be used as a Hardware Script Engine (`HSE`) to embed Lua scripts into the simulation.
-It can also can be used as a Waveform Analysis Language(`WAL`) to analyze the provided waveform files(VCD, FST, etc).
+It can also can be used as a Waveform Analysis Language(`WAL`) to analyze the provided waveform files(VCD, FST, FSDB, etc).

 ## Requirements
 - [xmake](https://xmake.io/#/getting_started): we use xmake to build `verilua`, so you need to install xmake first.